tibbben/geospatial-visualization/course_description.md

 ### Assignments:

 With the exception of the first meeting, there will be assignments for each meeting throughout the entire course.
 These assignments will include reading with short written summaries, practical computer work, preparation for in class presentations, and cartography/GIS assignments.
 All assignments made will be due in the following class meeting as per the weekly schedule.
+On accaison extra credit assignments will be made available to students.

 While the class schedule in this syllabus (below) contains guidelines for the assignments, final expectations for the individual assignments will be set during class.
 The instructors reserve the right to make reasonable changes to the assignments in the course schedule below.